allnulled/web2os/README.md

 Happy scraps!

-And remember that Open Source must win, always!# Read this file
+And remember that Open Source must win, always!